Roozbeh Farahanipour: Life in the United States

 In view of the extremely long prison sentences being received by other activists and the potential of execution, rather than waiting for the court to decide his fate Farahanipour chose to continue his struggle from abroad.
 He escaped Iran and sought political asylum in the United States.
 Now based in the Iranian expatriate community of Los Angeles, often referred to as Tehrangeles or Irangeles, Farahanipour continues his activism.
 He has owned Delphi Greek since 2009.
 Roozbeh Farahanipour was elected as a representative of the Business group to the then newly formed Westwood Neighborhood Council following elections held on June 26, 2010, with unprecedented massive participation of Westwood residents, business owners, students and UCLA faculty, employees, and those dependent on or using the services of the Westwood Community.
 He is a member of the West Los Angeles Chamber of Commerce, and is a member of the Westwood Village Rotary Club.
+In 2024, Farahanipour participated in efforts to commemorate Mahsa Amini and the Women, Life, Freedom movement in Los Angeles, attending the dedication ceremony for Women Life Freedom Square in Westwood, a public landmark honoring Amini's legacy and the global movement for women's rights.